 Damodaran (2012) defines market value as the price at which an asset or company can be bought or sold in a competitive market, reflecting investors' collective judgement of its future prospects.
 Fama and French (1992) describe it as the total value of a firm's equity, calculated by multiplying the share price by outstanding shares.
 Brealey, Myers, and Allen (2008) view market value as a measure of a company's worth, influenced by financial performance, growth potential, and economic conditions.

-For the purpose of this study, market capitalisation method is used.
-Market Value is proxied by market capitalisation, calculated as the stock price multiplied by outstanding shares.
-Market capitalisation is defined as the total value of a company's outstanding shares in the stock market, calculated by multiplying the current share price by the total number of outstanding shares.
+For the purpose of this study, market capitalization method is used.
+Market Value is proxied by market capitalization, calculated as the stock price multiplied by outstanding shares.
+Market capitalization is defined as the total value of a company's outstanding shares in the stock market, calculated by multiplying the current share price by the total number of outstanding shares.
 It serves as a measure of a company's market value and provides insights into its size, financial health, and investor confidence (Damodaran, 2012; Fama & French, 1992).
-Market capitalisation is widely used in financial analysis as an indicator of a firm’s valuation and stability in the marketplace (Brealey, Myers, & Allen, 2008).
+Market capitalization is widely used in financial analysis as an indicator of a firm’s valuation and stability in the marketplace (Brealey, Myers, & Allen, 2008).

 2.2 Theoretical Frameworks/Models